 The reason for this process is to create a new healthy organic raised garden bed soil mix that all plants can thrive in.

-It is true you are being ripped off paying the prices they charge buying the so called garden soils in the retail stores when you can make it yourself for next to nothing.
+It is true you are being ripped off paying the prices they charge buying the so called garden soils.

-The secret to this is that you can easily make your own raise garden bed soil that is much healthier, better and cheaper than theirs with some planning.
+The secret is that you can easily make your own raise garden bed soil at home.

-What if I told you that those of you that say it cost to much were going about your gardening project the wrong way?
+Those of you that say it cost to much to fill your garden beds are going about it the wrong way.

 Let me explain…

-If you want to save a lot of money you will have to plan for it in advance during the previous year and make the garden soil yourself .
+If you want to save a lot of money you will have to plan for it in during the previous year to make the garden soil yourself.

 You will have to create most of the ingredients for the soil mix on your own.

-Just follow the simple guidelines and information about the ingredients needed to make your own quality raised bed garden soil mix laid out below.
+Follow these simple guidelines for what is needed to make your own quality raised bed garden soil mix laid out below.